The Seer (Swans album): Background

+Development

+Writing

+Swans funded The Seer with the live double album We Rose from Your Bed with the Sun in Our Head (2012).
+They also raised money by recording personalized songs for people who donated $500 into funding The Seer.
+Whereas on their previous studio album the musicians hadn't worked together before, they had toured together for a year when writing The Seer.
+Gira wanted "no restrictions" when making the album as he had full creative control due to him owning his own record label.
+Gira called the band he played with on the album as "the best band [he's] ever had as a whole."

+When writing The Seer, Gira would begin writing the songs on an acoustic guitar, and then with the help of the band, the songs would develop more.
+The band would then play the songs in the studio and then play them live, and at that point they would either "mutate further, endlessly, or perhaps be discarded for a while."
+When working on a certain song, Gira would think about other songs on the album and how they would relate to each other.
+If there was one section that was violent or heavy, he tried to counterbalance that in another section.

 Critical reception

-Upon its release, The Seer was widely praised by music critics.
+The Seer was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 87, based on 32 reviews, indicating "universal acclaim".
 Writing for Rolling Stone, Will Hermes called the album Swans' "grandest statement yet" and described the title track as "a season in hell, and then some."
 Also describing the title track, Jason Heller of The A.V.
 Club wrote, "It's the most harrowing, exhausting, cathartic, transcendental piece of music Gira has ever put to tape."
 Thom Jurek of AllMusic described The Seer as "the most sprawling, ambitious, thoughtfully conceived and tightly performed recording in the band's catalog."
 The Guardian's Dave Simpson wrote that the album "won't be for everybody, but deserves to win new converts."

 Several music criticism websites included The Seer on their lists of the best albums of 2012.
 Stereogum ranked the album at fourth in their top 50 albums.
 Pitchfork ranked it at fifth, with writer Stuart Berman writing that The Seer "evinces a magisterial grandeur and hypnotic allure, elevating Swans’ seedy, sewer-scraping depravity into an extravagant, cinematically scaled noise."
 Sputnikmusic staff member SowingSeason said that The Seer "could be the best album of Michael Gira's thirty year career" and was the best of 2012.
 The A.V.
 Club staff ranked the album seventh in their best of 2012 list and stated that "Gira did the seemingly impossible and topped [My Father], however, with the Seer".
 Commercially, the album peaked at number 114 on the Billboard 200 and at number 22 on the Independent Albums chart.